GlueOps/aio-harbor-registry-cache/README.md

 - **TLS Termination**: Handles TLS 1.3 encryption and modern security headers
 - **Port Translation**: Proxies from standard HTTPS port 443 to Harbor's 8443
-- **Path Rewriting** (REPLICA only): Transforms client requests to match Harbor's proxy project structure
+- **Path Rewriting & Proxying** (REPLICA only): Transforms client requests to match Harbor's proxy project structure and does a Proxy to Harbor
 - **HTTP to HTTPS Redirect**: Ensures all traffic is encrypted

 #### REPLICA Path Rewriting Example